 Hot Jupiters get their name because of their large size and gaseous composition (like Jupiter) and their unusually close location to their sun (hot).
 Large gaseous planets are believed to be formed in frigid temperatures.
 In our solar system that means formation must occur beyond the asteroid belt, far from the burning heat of the sun.

 Yet mysteriously these hot Jupiters in faraway solar systems orbit at distances roughly 10 to 20 times the radius of the sun away from their stars – which is significantly closer than Mercury orbits our sun.
-This leaves astronomers puzzled with just how these hot giants got there.
+This leaves astronomers puzzled about just how these hot giants got there.

 Hot Jupiters are invisible to the naked eye.
 There are some super telescopes on earth which pick them up indirectly.
 Scientists also study data collected from telescopes on space crafts.